-At Real Property Management California Coast, we advise all of our landlords to take the time to do this as one might discover that their assessment is too high, which once re-evaluated can lead to lower property taxes.
+At Real Property Management California Coast, we advise all our landlords to take the time to do this because they might discover that their assessment is too high, which once reevaluated can lead to lower property taxes.
 There are many ways to determine whether your current property assessment is correct.

 How a Property Should be Assessed

-Properties are usually assessed by a town or city’s assessor annually.
-In most cases, the assessor reviews the current status of your property and any improvements done and the current market conditions for similar homes in your area, and then they multiply that by the area’s level of assessment as decided by the municipality.
+Properties are usually assessed by a town’s or city’s assessor annually.
+In most cases, the assessor reviews the current status of your property, any improvements done, and the current market conditions for similar homes in your area, and then they multiply that by the area’s level of assessment as decided by the municipality.
 If you own a multi-family building, the assessor will include the income earned from the property over the past year minus maintenance costs into the valuation.
 The cost of replacing the home is also taken into account in determining its assessment.

 If you open your yearly property tax bill and almost collapse from shock at the figures, take some deep breaths and then carefully think of your options to lower the tax bill.
 One thing to remember, however, is that there is a deadline to dispute the assessment.
 Most municipalities will offer you 30 to 60 days after you receive the assessment to challenge it.

 Observe what the assessment says about your property.
 You may find that you’ve suddenly become the owner of an El Segundo property that is nothing like the one you actually have.
 For example, the assessment might incorrectly give your house four bedrooms when it only has three or place your address in an upscale neighborhood near your actual location.
 In one case, a homeowner’s one-story home with vaulted ceilings was wrongly listed as a two-story house and charged twice the actual square footage because the assessor viewed it from outside rather than doing a more detailed inspection.